-Community Perspective Strategic Goal Outcome Measure District Performance The facilities division has no performance measures in the community perspective The facilities division has no performance measures in the co ommunity perspective Fiscal Stewardship Perspective Strategic Goal Outcome Measure District Performance The facilities division has no performance measures in the fiscal stewardship perspectiv e Internal Process Perspective Strategic Goal Outcome Measure C District Perfor mance Identify and apply best practice to achieve continuous improvement, maximize effectiveness, efficiency, and valueCase examples of best practice implementation [qualitative/lead]The district developed a comprehensive strategy for no occupational exposure to carcinogens.
-This was include design of the new Station 53.
-In 2024, installation of de exhaust extraction systems in all stations, and person protective clothing and equipment washing systems for installation in the new station.
-Grant funding was recompleted to the diesel exhaust extraction segment and SCBA wash Resource Perspective Strategic Goal Performance Driver District Perforn nance Maintain adequate infrastructure to support operations Repair/preventative maintenance (PM) expenditure ratio Year Repair/PM Ratio 2022 No Data 2023 No Data 2024 No Data Percentage of repair work orders closed within 30 days of receipt.
-Year Completion 2022 No Data 2023 No Data 2024 No Data Maintain adequate infrastructure to support operations Percentage of preventative maintenance (PM) completed within the quarter in which it was scheduled.
-2024 No Data Discussion: Facilities maintenance performance data is incomplete due to the previous facilities division manager being on long term sick leave prior to separation from district employment and transition to a new division manager.
-This has been compounded with the addition of a new station in 2024.
-2025 goal is to regain data acquisition of these items.
+Community Perspective Strategic Goal The facilities division has no performance measures in the community perspective Fiscal Stewardship Perspective Strategic Goal Outcome Measure 1 District Perforn nance The facilities division has no performance measures in the fiscal stewardship perspective e Internal Process Perspective Strategic Goal Outcome Measure D istrict Perfor mance Identify and apply best practice to achieve continuous improvement, maximize effectiveness, efficiency, and value Case examples of best practice implementation [qualitative/lead] The district developed a comprehensive strategy for reduction occupational exposure to carcinogens.
+This was included in the design of the new Station 53.
+In 2024, installation of diesel exhaust extraction systems in all stations, and personal protective clothing and equipment washing systems for installation in the new station.
+Grant funding was received for the diesel exhaust extraction segment and SCBA washer.
+Resource Perspective Strategic Goal Performance Driver ا District Perforn mance Maintain adequate infrastructure to Repair/preventative maintenance (PM) expenditure ratio Year 2022 2023 2024 support operations Repair/PM Ratio No Data No Data No Data Percentage of repair work orders closed within 30 days of Year 2022 2023 2024 receipt.
+Completion No Data No Data No Data Maintain adequate infrastructure to Percentage of preventative maintenance (PM) completed Year 2022 2023 2024 support operations within the quarter in which it was scheduled.
+Completion No Data No Data No Data Discussion: Facilities maintenance performance data is incomplet term sick leave prior to separation from district employment and with the addition of a new station in 2024.
+2025 goal is to regain of transition to a new divisi ion manager.
+T